Jean Sibelius: Reception and influence

+Some of Sibelius's musical ideas have been seen as foreshadowing minimalism.
+This is perhaps best exemplified by some of his tone poems, such as the repetitive rhythmic patterns and gradual development of musical ideas in Nightride and Sunrise, The Bard and Luonnotar.
+The British conductor Thomas Kemp has suggested that Sibelius might be, in fact, viewed as a proto-minimalist.
+Among contemporary minimalists composers his influence can be heard, among others, in Arvo Pärt, John Adams and Philip Glass.
+Adams in particular has a strong affinity towards Sibelius, citing him as a substantial influence on his compositional style.
+Notably, Sibelius's Seventh Symphony provided a model for the ultimate form of Adams's Doctor Atomic Symphony.
+Among Glass's compositions, his opera The Voyage has been described as having a particularly Sibelian quality.

-Eugene Ormandy and, to a lesser extent, his predecessor with the Philadelphia Orchestra Leopold Stokowski, were instrumental in bringing Sibelius's music to American audiences by frequently programming his works; the former developed a friendly relationship with Sibelius throughout his life.
+Eugene Ormandy and his predecessor at the Philadelphia Orchestra Leopold Stokowski, were instrumental in bringing Sibelius's music to American audiences by frequently programming his works; the former developed a friendly relationship with Sibelius throughout his life.
 Later in life, Sibelius was championed by the American critic Olin Downes, who wrote a biography of the composer.

 In 1938 Theodor Adorno wrote a critical essay, notoriously charging that "If Sibelius is good, this invalidates the standards of musical quality that have persisted from Bach to Schoenberg: the richness of inter-connectedness, articulation, unity in diversity, the 'multi-faceted' in 'the one'."
-Adorno sent his essay to Virgil Thomson, then music critic of the New York Herald Tribune, who was also critical of Sibelius; Thomson, while agreeing with the essay's sentiment, declared to Adorno that "the tone of it [was] more apt to create antagonism toward [Adorno] than toward Sibelius".
+Adorno sent his essay to Virgil Thomson, then music critic of the New York Herald Tribune, who was also critical of Sibelius.
+Thomson, while agreeing with the essay's sentiment, declared to Adorno that "the tone of it [was] more apt to create antagonism toward [Adorno] than toward Sibelius".
 Later, the composer, theorist and conductor René Leibowitz went so far as to describe Sibelius as "the worst composer in the world" in the title of a 1955 pamphlet.

-Perhaps one reason Sibelius has attracted both the praise and the ire of critics is that in each of his seven symphonies he approached the basic problems of form, tonality, and architecture in unique, individual ways.
+Perhaps one reason why Sibelius has attracted both praise and ire from critics is that, in each of his seven symphonies, he approached the challenges of form, tonality, and architecture in unique, individual ways.
 On the one hand, his symphonic (and tonal) creativity was novel, while others thought that music should be taking a different route.
 Sibelius's response to criticism was dismissive: "Pay no attention to what critics say.
 No statue has ever been put up to a critic."